yqzhang-Zz/zh-publications/_pages/about.md

 <br>
 <br>

-Note: This list exclusively features English-language publications that have been officially indexed by SCI and EI.
+Note: This list exclusively features publications that are either written in English or officially indexed by SCI/EI.

 <br>
 <br>